sergueik/selenium_cdp/README.md

 ### Selenum release dependency

 It appears that the critical dependency jar of this project, [selenium-chromium-driver](https://jcenter.bintray.com/org/seleniumhq/selenium/selenium-chromium-driver/) only available for Selenum release 4.x.
+The selenium-chtomium-driver is shown in interactive [maven central](https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-chromium-driver) repository search page.

 ### See Also